Code-Institute-Submissions/MS2-Covid-Tracker-1/README.md

 # World and Philippines Covid 19 Tracker

-* This website is my attempt at creating a Covid-19 Tracker that shows current global data with additional focus on Philippines setting.
+  This website is my attempt at creating a Covid-19 Tracker that shows current global data with additional focus on Philippines setting.
 As of now, there are plenty of Covid-19 websites tracker out there however majority of which only has data available for each countries.
   Thus I added another section for local data for Philippine settings.

+  To view the live version of the website please click [Covid19 Tracker](https://gideongannaban.github.io/MS2-Covid-Tracker/).

 # UX